Keen to improve your salon’s social media engagement?

 - “Have you tried this great salon social media tip yet?”

-The proof is in the pudding as they say – I’ll find out once I start tweeting about this blog post.
-And I’ll let you know the results!
+The proof is in the pudding as they say – I’ll find out once I start posting this blog on social.
+And let you know the results.